Mathematical Sciences

 NOTES:

-1. Mathematical Science Specialists are strongly encouraged to enroll in MAT157H5, MAT159H5, MAT257Y5, and MAT354H5.
+1. Mathematical Sciences Specialists are strongly encouraged to enroll in MAT157H5, MAT159H5, MAT257Y5, and MAT354H5.

 2. Students are strongly encouraged to familiarize themselves with the 100-level calculus pre-requisites to select the correct courses.

-3. Students may replace MAT257Y5 with [( MAT232H5 or MAT233H5) and MAT236H5), but if they do then MAT337H5 AND MAT405H5 are required as part of “Higher Years”.
+3. Students may replace MAT257Y5 with [( MAT232H5 or MAT233H5) and MAT236H5], but if they do then MAT337H5 AND MAT405H5 are required as part of “Higher Years”.

 4. Students who do not feel ready for MAT257Y5 in their Second Year, may wish to take MAT232H5 that year, and then take MAT257Y5 in their Third Year.